-Medicare Advantage Plans must:
+In these cases, Medicare Advantage Plans must:

-- Allow you to receive health care services at out-of-network doctor’s offices, hospitals and other facilities
+- Allow you to receive health care services at out-of-network doctor’s offices, hospitals, and other facilities

-- Waive requirements for primary care provider referrals
+- Waive referral requirements

-Part D plans must:
+In these cases, Part D plans must:

 - Cover formulary Part D drugs filled at out-of network pharmacies